A High Performance Team

 What I have belatedly come to focus on though is not individual performance, but team performance.
-There is an entirely orthogonal dimension of software development productivity to be unlocked by focusing on building high performance teams in addition to high performance individuals.
+There is an entirely orthogonal dimension of software development productivity to be unlocked by focusing on building high-performance teams in addition to high-performance individuals.
 These goals aren’t mutually exclusive, though there are often interesting tensions that emerge between the two.
 For example, Google essentially mandates that only a few different programming languages be used across the organization.
 There is a clear tradeoff here between individual flexibility and organizational flexibility.
-At Amazon, Bezos famously mandated that all teams expose any functionality through service interfaces which could just as easily be used by developers outside the company as other teams inside the company.
+At Amazon, Bezos famously mandated that all teams expose any functionality through service interfaces that could just as easily be used by developers outside the company as by other teams inside the company.

 These types of policies are not designed to improve the productivity of individual developers, but to improve the productivity and perhaps more tellingly, the scalability of the organization as a whole.

 (There is, perhaps, an interesting parallel here in scalability/efficiency tradeoffs for the software itself vs the software team, but I’ll save that for another blog post)

 I think there are probably at least three different levels at which you can optimize software development performance: